Harini-krishnapriya/Multi-Media-Signal-Processing/README.md

     5. After quantization de-quantize the image by multiplying Quantization to the image.
     6. Apply Inverse - DCT to the image.
     7. Add 128 to the Y values on the decoder side.
+ ## Audio Processing
+ ### 1. Signal to Noise Ratio of Audio signals
+  The Signal-to-Noise Ratio (SNR) is a critical metric used to quantify the quality and fidelity of audio signals.
+It measures the ratio of the desired signal power to the power of the background noise present in the signal.
+A higher SNR indicates a stronger and clearer signal relative to the background noise, while a lower SNR indicates a weaker and more distorted signal compared to the noise.
+### 2. De-noising audio signals using Mean, Median and Weighted average filters
+      ` De-noising is a process of removing noise from the signal.
+Here, the noises are any unwanted audio segments for the human hearing like vehicle horn sounds, wind noise, even static noise or awgn.
+It is also known as audio enhancement as it enhances the quality of audio.
+Audio enhancement is an important task and it is used as a pre-processing step in various applications such as audio/video calls, Automatic Speech Recognition (ASR) etc.